abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 to release it all.

 This is what we practice.
 This is the dissolving.
-Dissolving involves the letting go of control, self-image, and self-territories.
+Dissolving involves letting go of control, self-image, and self-territories.
 For that to happen, it has to be a comfortable ride.
 We can feel that comfort in the breathing in and the breathing out, in good friendship, and in moral living.
 We get the sense that *It’s okay.
 It’s okay to be here.* That